arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/user-manual/content.md

 ![Nicla Vision main components (top view)](assets/arch-top.png)
 ![Nicla Vision main components (bottom view)](assets/arch-bot.png)

-Here is an overview of the board's architecture's main components shown in the images above:
+Here is an overview of main components of the board, as shown in the images above:

 - **Camera**: the Nicla Vision features a camera based on the GC2145 Color rolling shutter image sensor.
 The GC2145 incorporates a 1616V x 1232H active pixel array, on-chip 10-bit ADC, and an image signal processor.